 This award recognizes an outstanding Patrol within the Troop on a quarterly basis.
-The wining Patrol must show Leadership, teamwork, commitment, be an example to other Patrols and spirit.
-The criteria for this award is based on a point system, the following describes the categories and possible point values (the total points possible is 1000), of Patrol meetings-points will be awarded for each recorded Patrol meeting based on attendance of assigned Patrol members.
+The winning Patrol must show Leadership, teamwork, commitment, be an example to other Patrols and spirit.
+This award is based on a point system, the following describes the categories and possible point values (the total points possible is 1000), of Patrol meetings-points will be awarded for each recorded Patrol meeting based on attendance of assigned Patrol members.
 100% = 3 points, 75% = 2 points per Patrol meeting, and 50% = 1 point.